oracle/weblogic-kubernetes-operator/site/helm-charts.md

 domainNamespaces: [ "namespace1", "namespace2" ]
 ```

-NOTE: one must include the `default` namespace in the list if you want the operator to monitor both the `default` namespace and some other namespaces.
+**NOTE**: one must include the `default` namespace in the list if you want the operator to monitor both the `default` namespace and some other namespaces.

-NOTE: these examples show two valid YAML syntax options for arrays.
+**NOTE**: these examples show two valid YAML syntax options for arrays.

 ### ELK integration